 programs, which might also provide a potential partnership opportunity.

 Nonprofits and Foundations

-For more information about building relationships with rural philanthropic organizations, visit the Rural Philanthropy Toolkit.
+For more information about building relationships with rural philanthropic organizations, see

 Some community paramedicine programs sustained services using other strategies.
 Rural community

 paramedicine programs can be funded by local tax dollars or by residents who are themselves